A finite viscoelastic constitutive model for low to high strain rate response of elastomers with application of strain rate-induced glass transition: A brief review of finite nonlinear viscoelastic theory

 where $\mathcal{L}_v$ is the Lie-time derivative.
 Hereafter, the application of Coleman-Noll argument \citep{colemanThermodynamicsElasticMaterials1963} and subsequently performing a push-forward operation on the second Piola-Kirchhoff stress, $\vect{S}$, yields the thermodynamic restrictions on the Cauchy stress, $\vsigma$, as follows:

-where $\vsigma_{\eq}$ is the equilibrium Cauchy stress associated with the static polymer network response, and $\vsigma_{\neql(k)}$ is known as the non-equilibrium stress, also known as overstress, is associated with each viscous mechanism, $k$.
+where $\vsigma_{\eq}$ is the equilibrium Cauchy stress associated with the static polymer network response, and $\vsigma_{\neql(k)}$ is known as the non-equilibrium stress or overstress, and is associated with each viscous mechanism, $k$.
 To satisfy the thermodynamic consistency of the residual dissipation part in Eq. \eqref{eq:dissipation-inequality-revised}, \cite{reeseTheoryFiniteViscoelasticity1998} prescribed the following constitutive law:

 where $\vtau_{\neql(k)}= J \vsigma_{\neql(k)}$ is the non-equilibrium Kirchhoff stress and $\boldsymbol{\upnu}_k$ is a fourth-order isotropic positive definite tensor which is constitutively prescribed for the $k-$th viscous mechanism. \cite{reeseTheoryFiniteViscoelasticity1998} adopted the following form for the viscosity tensor: